Louisville rallies before holding off Virginia 28-21

 Virginia: Just as the Cavaliers appeared back in gear after routing Duke, they took a step back by letting underdog Louisville off the hook.
 They couldn’t contain Louisville’s speed and committed two turnovers, one that snuffed a chance to pad a first-half lead with the other leading to the go-ahead TD.

 Louisville: The Cardinals have room for improvement but enter a bye one game closer to bowl eligibility, a scenario that seemed impossible when the season started.
-After struggling against Clemson’s defense, Cunningham’s arm and quick feet helped them overcome a 14-7 halftime deficit and break through against Virginia’s eighth-ranked defense.
+After struggling against Clemson’s defense, Cunningham’s arm and quick feet helped them break through against Virginia’s eighth-ranked defense.

 UP NEXT